spacetelescope/PyFITS/docs/source/users_guide/users_image.rst

     ... # use scipy.stsci.image's median function
     ... output[j:k] = image.median([x1, x2, x3])

-Data in each ``.section`` does not need to be contiguous for memory savings to be possible.
+Data in each :attr:`~ImageHDU.section` does not need to be contiguous for memory savings to be possible.
 PyFITS will do its best to join together discontiguous sections of the array while reading as little as possible into memory.

 Sections cannot be assigned to.
 Any modifications made to a data section are not saved back to the original file.